7 nights starting from

 Day 1: Travel by Eurostar from St Pancras or Ebbsfleet to Lille and onwards to Lyon by TGV.
 On arrival, transfer to the village of Challes-les-Eaux (approx. 1 hour 30 minutes) for check-in.

-Day 2: Full day in Chambéry with guided tour and free afternoon for personal exploration.
+Day 4: Full day in Chambéry with guided tour and free afternoon for personal exploration, with Christmas Eve dinner at the hotel.

 Chambéry has guarded the mountain passes that lead to Italy for centuires.
 Originally just a château built by the Count of Savoie in 1232, the town grew around it and became an important commerical and cultural centre - there is plenty of majestic Italianate architecture from this golden age to admire.
 Highlights include its much-loved and extravagant Fontaine des Eléphants, Chateau of the Dukes of Savoy dating back to the 14th century and 17th century country house, Le Charmettes, once home to the philosopher Rousseau.